 As your project progresses, disagreements may occur between you and your contractor about a variety of issues, such as the scope of your job or how the project should be executed.

-As a subcontractor, you may be paid only after your primary contractor has received payment - so we recommend indicating when and how you'll be paid in your contract.
+As a subcontractor, you may be paid only after your primary independent contractor has received payment - so we recommend indicating when and how you'll be paid in your contract.

 Don’t jump at every opportunity

 It can be tempting to say yes to every opportunity that comes your way, especially if you’re experiencing a lull period in your business.